Chinese Dragon or Loong — Meaning, Mythology, Types, History, and Art

 In ancient folklore, the dragon has nine sons, who are unlike dragons and completely different from each other.
 This phrase later is used to show that children would unlike their parents or their siblings, every one of them is special.

 Number nine here is believed to describe the large number of offspring a dragon has; according to I Ching (or Book of Changes), nine is the largest number (or the largest single digit) of Yang.

 However, there are no exact records regarding exactly who are these offsprings, until one day, Hongzhi Emperor (1470 — 1505) asked his most knowledgeable chancellor Li Dongyang (1447 — 1516), who later provided an official version of the Nine Sons of the Dragon.

 Before and after this, there are other sayings about these nine sons, however, Li Dongyang's version has been one of the most popular and widely accepted.

-Chinese Dragons in Ancient Mythology, Legend, and History.
+Chinese Dragon in Ancient Mythology, Legend, and History.

 From mythical creatures to being representatives of paramount power and supreme majesty, is the outcome of the dragons' exceptional contributions to assisting kings and emperors, as well as protecting humans.

 The dragon was used as the totem by King Fu Xi.